OpenAdaptAI/OpenAdapt/puterbot/strategies/README.md

 Assumptions:
  - OCR and ASCII data can be used to determine when an input event has occurred (Inputs have visible impact on screen).
  - Screen is not changing due to background processes (e.g. a video is playing in the background).

+ TODO:
+ - Generate InputEvents from completion results as opposed to previous recordings.